abraham-serafino/meteor-isoroutes/README.md

 Each page has its own route - see the `~Page` component at the end of `App/Character/Character.page.js` and `App/Counter/Counter.page.js`

-Each route/page is rendered on the server, and rehydrated on the client.
+Each route/page is rendered (with data) on the server, and rehydrated on the client.